 the amount of your rent

 Tenants of Six Town Housing, housing associations and those with registered rents are usually charged lower amounts of rent than tenants in the private sector.
 For these types of claims the maximum amount of housing benefit will usually cover the amount of rent charged.
-From April 2013 there are restrictions on the amount of housing benefit you can receive if your rent from a social landlord and your property is too large for the size of your household.
+However there are restrictions on the amount of housing benefit you can receive if your rent from a social landlord and your property is too large for the size of your household.
 Find out more about the under occupancy rules.

 For tenants renting from private landlords we have to decide if the rent being charged is a fair one.
 For claims made before 2008 and which are still in payment this decision is made on a case by case basis by the Valuation Office Agency.
 Claims made after April 2008 are paid under the local housing allowance scheme.
 This is a simpler process where the maximum amount of benefit is based on the size of the tenant's household.
 Find out more about local housing allowance.

 Making a claim for housing benefit

 Bury Council administers housing benefit, council tax support and free school meals.
 Although they are different schemes we need to see the same information, so wherever possible we will process all of them together which means that you only need to complete one application.